 The modules must be accessed by a custom written application.
-Full documentation for the nCore API can be downloaded from the nCipher web site: http://www.nCipher.com.
+Full documentation for the nCore API can be downloaded from the Thales web site.

 MinHSMs have on-board non-volatile memory.
 There are services that enable memory to be allocated as files.
 Files have Access Control Lists that determine what operations can be performed on their contents. nShield modules have on-board Real-time clock.